 The Mobile Malaria Project is born

 Our expedition is about two things.
 First we want to visit researchers and organisations along our African transect to document the work that’s currently been done to understand and control malaria.
-Secondly, we want to trial mobile genetic sequencing in the field, so that we can show its potential for its use as a tool for monitoring malaria parasite and mosquito populations, as well hopefully generating some new data from previously unsampled countries.
+Secondly, we want to train colleagues in mobile genetic sequencing and trial it in the field, so that we can assess the potential for its use as a tool for monitoring malaria parasite and mosquito populations.

 So, eight months after that intensely hot day at the RGS, we are almost there.
 The result of months of preparation and graft, the Mobile Malaria Project is closing in on its start date.